 Virus Inactivation in Continuous Bioprocessing

-For small batch or continuous bioprocessing, Pall has developed the Cadence™ Virus Inactivation System.
+For small batch or continuous bioprocessing, we have developed the Cadence™ Virus Inactivation System.
 The system employs two parallel mixers and recirculation loops that work synchronously and alternately so that one set is involved in the low pH viral inactivation step, whilst the other is filling with bioprocess fluid.
 The system is specifically designed so that it can work with the elution from an upstream continuous capture chromatography step and can also operate in batch mode.